SweetieCloud/Microcontroller/Lab 1/Excercise 2/README.md

 ## 3. Schematic

 The following schematic shows the circuit connections for this exercise.
-The green LED is connected to pin PA7 of the STM32F103C6.

-!

-_The caption of this figure is a downloadable link to the Proteus project file._

 ## 4. Source Code